-We hope our work helps shift our lifestyles from focus on intensive agriculture to local farming, things done at home and in neighborhoods and with families.
+We hope our work helps shift our lifestyles from focusing on intensive agriculture to local farming, things are done at home and in neighborhoods, and with families.
 We know we are not going to solve climate change by growing all our food indoors, but we do hope it can be a starting point for us to imagine more, better ways to change the way we live for a better future.

 This Year’s Theme

 Every year, Earth Day has a theme that is meant to reflect the sentiments of that era and hopefully encourage everyone to work towards a better future that is more inclusive, more stable, and more equitable future for everyone.
 In some ways, the theme is more reflective about ourselves than actually what the Earth “needs” at any given moment, since Earth Day is truly more about our survival than the Earth’s survival (after all, the Earth has been around for over 4 billion years, and homo sapiens have been on it for about 100,000 years—we’re not destroying the Earth, just ourselves and the life on it).

 This year’s Earth Day theme is “Invest in Our Planet,” as an attempt to encourage or stimulate a business out of protecting the climate.
 Earth Day leaders have taken aim at the fashion industry, which makes up about 10% of humanity’s carbon emissions and about 85% of all textiles end up in a dump each year.
 The question is, specially raised for young entrepreneurs, how could you turn industries towards a more equitable, profitable, and stable future for everyone?